jaytho/ruby-cisco/README.txt

 I would like to provide subclasses to retrieve, present and set configuration parameters in an OO fashion.

-I will be implementing both Telnet and SSH support, through delegation in the base class.
-If anyone else has a transport they would like to add feel free.
+I will be implementing both Telnet and SSH support.

 As I begin here, I know little of the differences between various Cisco devices and their configuration parameters.
 At first, I will be writing a